Project-Zomboid-Community-Modding/PZNS/README.md

 All functions in PZNS will have working examples for modders to follow so that they create and spawn their own npc creations in-game.

 ## __**HELP WANTED AND NEEDED**__
-- UI Window for inventory transfers
 - UI Window for inspecting NPCs.
 - UI Window for group management (currently it is all done via context menu).
 - Main Menu Options or Sandbox Options (Debug Mode Toggle and key bindings).
 - More NPC Actions
 - More NPC Orders
 - More NPC Jobs
+- UI Window for inventory transfers (Mostly done, needs more polish and testing).
 - Preset Speech texts for NPCs *(Low priority)*
 - Resolving more issues as they become known... (too much unknown at this point).